V3X3D/Parallel-Universe/README.md

 -----------------------------
 + Screen shake on spike collision
 + Death count variables
-Timer of some sort
++ Timer variables
-Stats overview -- pause menu
++ Stats overview -- pause menu
-Credits
+- Credits

+Fixed a few bugs, such as space bar not resetting it's hold variable this would make you not be able to jump with it after using it once.

+Fixed the level not displaying in the pause menu

+Added total counts for deaths/time in the title screen stats menu.

+Probably did some other things